Telonko/gta-online-casino-vehicle/README.md

 **Windows**
 ``Google @ windows how to execute python script``

 In case of any error just google it.
-The error say that you need to install libraries
+The error says that you need to install libraries